What are long noncoding RNAs (lncRNAs)?

 The reason we should study these genes is that they represent a vast potential genetic space that may explain critical aspects of biology and disease.
-There is compelling evidence that hundreds of lncRNAs play important roles in cancer and can be targeted therapeutically.
+There is compelling evidence that hundreds of lncRNAs play important roles in cancer, either promoting or opposing the pathological "Hallmarks" of tumour cells.
+They have intriguing properties that make them excellent drug targets, namely their tumour cell-specific activities.
+For these reasons, we and others are developing new therapeutic strategies focussed on lncRNAs - 'LncRNA Therapeutics'.